alvi-siddique/MERN-with-Ostad/Assignment-13/README.md

-##Project name: Uses of Bootstrap Components
+# Uses of Bootstrap Components

 This project demonstrates various use cases and examples of Bootstrap components.
 It provides a collection of interactive web pages showcasing different Bootstrap components such as buttons, forms, modals, navigation bars, and more.